Esri/datareviewer-webappbuilder-widgets/ReviewerDashboard/README.md

 Requires Web AppBuilder for ArcGIS version 1.2

 ## Instructions
-Deploying Widgets.
+Deploying Widgets

 To use the widgets with you should copy any of the widgets to the stemapp/widget directory.
 This is located in %webappbuilder_install%/client directory.

 For more resources on developing modifying widgets please visit [Web AppBuilder for ArcGIS Documentation](http://doc.arcgis.com/en/web-appbuilder/)

-##Configuring the Reviewer Dashboard widget
+## Configuring the Reviewer Dashboard widget

 Use Web AppBuilder for ArcGIS to configure the Reviewer Dashboard Widget.